joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 ```

 > The version of MPXJ at the time of writing (10.5.0) has a limitation
-> that if `setDayType` is used to make a day into a working day, we don't
+> that if `setCalendarDayType` is used to make a day into a working day, we don't
 > automatically add working hours for it.
 This behaviour is likely to
 > change with the next major version of MPXJ.